 - Local newspapers – usually carry advertisements in the classified section.

 - Local councils – some local authority housing departments and Housing Advice Centres keep lists of landlords in their area.

 Private sector rents are usually higher than the rent charged for social housing and rents differ around the country.
 A landlord will usually expect you to pay a minimum of a month’s rent in advance and a deposit.
 The deposit will be held in a special account and at the end of the tenancy, provided the accommodation is returned as specified in the rental agreement, the deposit returned to you.
 If you do not have a deposit, you may be able to get help from the local authority.

-For tips to actively save money for a deposit look out our Money Matters information click here
+For tips to actively save money for a deposit look at our Money Matters information click here.

 If you have any questions or queries, you can contact us by calling us on 0800 093 8543 All advice is free and fully confidential.

 We understand how quickly you can fall behind with rent payments and slip into arrears.
 We also know that there are many reasons why this can happen.
 Most people know that their rent is a top priority and should be paid before any other financial commitments.
 If you are struggling to pay your rent and have possibly fallen into arrears, then you are not alone.